nightmode/feri/docs/advanced/custom-build-task.md

 * Assuming the destination file does not exist **or** if the source file is newer than the destination, it sets `obj.build` to `true`.
 * Assuming `obj.build` is `true`, it reads the source file contents into `obj.data`.

 No matter what happens, we can expect `obj.build` to be either true or false.
-Let's go over both of those scenarios next.
+Let's go over both of these scenarios next.

 ### Scenario: Build is True